atline/lab-docker-images/lava-docker-slave/README.md

         build:   can skip this if want to use prebuilt customized docker image on dockerhub lava_docker_slave -a build -v 2021.03 -x http://apac.nics.nxp.com:8080
         start:   new/start a lava docker slave
-                 lava_docker_slave -a start -p shanghai -n apple -v 2021.03 -x http://apac.nics.nxp.com:8080 -m lava.sw.nxp.com
+                 lava_docker_slave -a start -p shanghai -n apple -v 2021.03 -x http://apac.nics.nxp.com:8080 -m https://lava.sw.nxp.com/
         stop:    stop a lava docker slave
                  lava_docker_slave -a stop -p shanghai -n apple
         destroy: destroy a lava docker slave
-                 lava_docker_slave -a destroy -p shanghai -n apple (Here, if docker host name is shubuntu1, then lava worker name will be shanghai-shubuntu1-docker-apple)
+                 lava_docker_slave -a destroy -p shanghai -n apple (Here, if docker host name is shubuntu1, then lava worker name will be shanghai-shubuntu1-docker-apple; if -f specified, will use user specified full name instead)

 ### About advanced.json:

-You can define some additional control parameters in `advanced.json` before new a container, this afford you some advanced ability to configure container.
+You can define some additional control parameters in `~/.config/lava_docker_slave/advanced.json` before new a container, this afford you some advanced ability to configure container.

 Some parameters' format as follows: